andris9/j18s/README.md

     <script src="j18s.js"></script>

-In your HTML, add classname `j18s-translate` to an element to translate it.
+In your HTML, add `data-j18s-translate` attribute to an element to translate it.

-    <span class="j18s-translate">Translate this</span>
+    <span data-j18s-translate>Translate this</span>

 Create a script to add language data